codeheaven-io/codeheaven.io/_posts/2015-10-30-optimizing-assets-in-jekyll-generated-gh-pages.markdown

 ---
 layout: post
-title: "Optimizing Assets in Jekyll-generated Gh-pages"
+title: "Optimizing Assets in Jekyll-generated gh-pages"
 date: 2015-10-30T22:28:39-02:00
 author: rafaeleyng
 excerpt: >
-  TODO
+  Learn how to optimize assets for your Jekyll site without having to rely on plugins.
 ---

 ## Jekyll + gh-pages